bfgorski/LeaderBoard/src/README.txt

 getLeaderBoard.php
  - get HTML doc that shows num of players, players that played today and top 10 players.
- - I couldn't the query for top 10 week over week to run efficiently
+ - I couldn't get the query for top 10 week over week to run efficiently
  - tested with curl http://localhost:8888/getLeaderBoard.php

  updateLeaderBoard.php